carloscortonc/cli-er/docs/definition.md

 ### Positional options
 Positional options allow asigning an option to a determinate position in the arguments.
-- If a number is used, the argument provided in that position will be assigned to the option with that number (as long as the argument does not match with any existing alias).
+- If a number is used, the argument provided in that position will be assigned to the option with that number, as long as the argument does not match with any existing alias.
+If the argument *does* match an existing alias, alias takes precedence.
+To provide a value for the positional option in this case, you can use the alias of the positional argument.
 - If `true` is provided, all isolated arguments will be assigned to this option, in the form of a list.

 ```js